wbglaeser/royalty_reporting/README.md

 To run and test the pipeline I have created a small number of mock up tables in my bigquery environment.
 The data goes back to the week starting on 2020-12-21.
 This is also when the airflow scheduler will start running.

+Considering the size of the project the airflow setup comes with significant overhead.
+I decided for the approach both to allow for convenient monitoring and the possibility to scale at a later stage.

+**Please Note**:

 The dataset and tables are currently connected to my account.
 Please contact me for me to give access if needed.

+### What happens

+The pipeline follows a few chained steps that can be easily expanded, for example to include more tests.

+**First**, the pipeline checks that the payout table *payout_yyyymmdd* for the running week exists.
+It does so using a BigQueryTableSensor that ships with Airflow.
+The table validation can easily be expanded to other tables.

+**Second**, it matches the track_id from *listen_yyyymmdd* to a rightsholder_id from *track_rightsholder_rollup*.
+It does so while also validating that the rightsholder is valid at the time of the play.

+Output Table :arrow_forward:  **weekly_track_rightsholder_yyyymmdd**

+**Third**, it adds a track_title to the previous result using *track_information_rollup*.
+Seeing that the track_title is rather decorative and is not mentioned as a unique identifier in the final reporting table in the task sheet I simply assign the frist track_title that appears within the week for any given track_id.

+Output Table :arrow_forward:  **weekly_track_title_rightsholder_yyyymmdd**

+**Fourth**, it collects the total number of plays for a given rigthsholder id within a given week using *weekly_track_title_rightsholder_yyyymmdd* and *payout_yyyymmdd*.
+From that is computes the unit price for each rightsholder id.
+This does not allow for a single rightsholder to have multiple unit prices across different tracks.
+I comment on this below.

+Output Table :arrow_forward:  **weekly_rightsholder_payout_yyyymmdd**

+**Fifth**, it merges unit the unit price from rightsholder it on to *weekly_track_title_rightsholder_yyyymmdd* and does some renaming to produce the final reporting tool as described in the task sheet.

+**Further information**:

+* Weeks run from Monday to Sunday
+* The script is run automatically every night
+* No matter which day of the week it is the script recognises the running week which it identifies by the date of the first day of the week.
+* When the script is first started it runs the pipeline for every week going back to a provided start date.

 ## Get up and running